 This is my advertisment page.
-It contains a list of links to items that you might find fun or helpful in your classroom or your home.
-This is not a list of recommended products—I have owned a few of these items myself, I can definitely recommend some of them, and I've tried to select well-reviewed items in general, but many of these items I have never seen or used in person.
+I don't have much marketable curriculum material of my own to offer yet, but I do have a few things, and you can find links below.
+Following that brief list is a longer list of links to commercial items that you might find fun or helpful in your classroom or your home.
+This is not a list of recommended products — I have owned a few of these items myself, I can definitely recommend some of them, and I've tried to select well-reviewed items in general, but many of these items I have never seen or used in person.
 I may dabble in product reviews in the future, but for now, this is simply a collection of ideas that I hope you find useful.

 If you want a simple map of outer space that you can make yourself out of paper, then may I suggest my own double-sided planispheres.
 If you are interested in purchasing a more durable and more precise commercial version, I recommend David Chandler's double-sided "Night Sky" design.
 Apparently everyone else prefers it, too, because most of the alternatives seem to be disappearing from the market.
 If you are already familiar with the constellations, the smaller versions can be handy as a pocket reference, but for educational purposes, I suggest the larger versions.
 Be sure to chose the one designed for the latitude closest to your own latitude.